 The grant from The Giving Circle will be used to support its Parent Child Home Programme and expand its reach into inner city Dublin for children ages 1-3 and their parents.

-The Shona project’s mission is to inspire and empower Irish girls to aim high and give them the tools and information they need to do so.
+The Shona Project’s mission is to inspire and empower Irish girls to aim high and give them the tools and information they need to do so.
 Working with girls around Ireland, they promote positive mental health and help young women to find their place and identity.

 The goal of Wicklow Homeless Five Loaves and Ark housing is based on a simple premise, that every person has the right to a home.
 They aim to provide residents with the supports necessary to enhance the quality of their lives in a spirit of person centeredness and compassion.